Last updated on November 9th, 2021 at 08:15 pm

 Adding ingredients to Farro for a simple meal

-Adding flavor to grains may sound difficult.
+Adding flavor to grains may sound complicated.
 But is it not!
 I am not referring to salt and pepper, the most common spices.
 I am talking about onion and garlic.
 If you cook your rice with garlic and onion, you will know what I am talking about.
-If not, you just need to try it once.
+If not, you need to try it once.

 Onion is a base for stews, sauces, and soups.
 Does it matter which type of onion you use?
 Of course, it matters.
 Red onion, like most onions, adds a subtle sweetness and acidity.
 The longer you cook an onion, the sweeter it will become.